Life at Pinewood in the Covid-19 Era

 Are music lessons still taking place?

-The majority of instrumental music lessons will be offered to Prep School children only and will take place with the relevant safety measures taken into consideration.
-These will include strings, guitar, piano and percussion.
-In accordance with government guidance, wind, brass and singing lessons will be offered remotely until further notice.
+Individual music lessons are continuing to run.
+All instrumental music lessons, where possible, will be offered to Prep School children only and will take place with the relevant safety measures taken into consideration.

 Is Drama still being taught?